buddycloud/buddycloud.com/slate/source/includes/_channels.md

 Removes a channel from the Buddycloud Server.

-<aside class="notice">???Lloyd - could you write about what this does to the subscription list of the channels followers???</aside>
+<aside class="notice">???Add a bit about how events are sent out to subscribers on the local and remote servers???</aside>

 ### HTTP Request